Second-harmonic generation: Critical phase-matching

 Different types of second-harmonic generation phase-matching of a coherent light for strong conversion.
 The case of negative crystals ($n_o>n_e$) is considered, invert indices if positive crystal ($n_e>n_o$).

 Second-harmonic generation occurs in three types for critical phase-matching, denoted 0, I and II.
-In Type 0 SHG two photons having extraordinary polarization with respect to the crystal will combine to form a single photon with double the frequency/energy and extraordinary polarization.
-In Type I SHG two photons having ordinary polarization with respect to the crystal will combine to form one photon with double the frequency and extraordinary polarization.
+In Type 0 SHG, two photons having extraordinary polarization with respect to the crystal will combine to form a single photon with double the frequency/energy and extraordinary polarization.
+In Type I SHG, two photons having ordinary polarization with respect to the crystal will combine to form one photon with double the frequency and extraordinary polarization.
 In Type II SHG, two photons having orthogonal polarizations will combine to form one photon with double the frequency and ordinary polarization.
 For a given crystal orientation, only one of these types of SHG occurs.
-In general to utilize Type 0 interactions a quasi-phase-matching crystal type will be required, for example periodically poled lithium niobate (PPLN).
+In general, to utilize Type 0 interactions, a quasi-phase-matching crystal type is required, such as periodically poled lithium niobate (PPLN).

 Non-critical phase-matching

-Since phase-matching process basically means to match the optical indices at ω and 2ω, it can also be done by a temperature control in some birefringent crystals, because n changes with the temperature.
+Since phase-matching processes simply match the optical indices at ω and 2ω, they can also be done by controlling temperature in birefringent crystals where the optical index is temperature-dependent.
 For instance, LBO presents a perfect phase-matching at 25 °C for a SHG excited at 1200 or 1400 nm, but needs to be elevated at 200 °C for SHG with the usual laser line of 1064 nm.
-It is called "non-critical" because it does not depend on the crystal orientation as usual phase-matching.
+It is called "non-critical" because it does not depend on the crystal orientation, unlike usual phase-matching.